syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ## Merging Word documents

 You can merge multiple Word documents into single Word document by using DocIO’s capability of importing contents from one document to another.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/word-document/merging-word-documents).

 ### Maintain Imported List style information

 You can maintain information about imported list styles in a Word document while cloning and merging multiple Word documents.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/word-document/merging-word-documents#maintain-imported-list-style-information).

 ## Printing a Word document

 You can print a Word document by utilizing DocIO’s capability to convert the document into images and .NET framework’s [PrintDocument](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.printing.printdocument?view=net-5.0) class.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/word-document/print-word-documents).

 ## Working with Styles

 A style is a predefined set of table, numbering, paragraph, and character properties that can be applied to regions within a document.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/working-with-paragraph#working-with-styles).

 ### Access Styles

 Paragraph and character styles present in the existing document are accessible through the `Styles` property of `WordDocument` class.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/working-with-paragraph#access-styles).

 ### Creating a new Paragraph Style

 You can create a new paragraph style by using `WordDocument.AddParagraphStyle` method and apply it by using `ApplyStyle` method of `WParagraph` class.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/working-with-paragraph#creating-a-new-paragraph-style).

 ### Applying built-in styles

 DocIO provides a set of predefined styles.
 You can apply those predefined styles.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/working-with-paragraph#applying-built-in-styles).

 ### Remove Styles

 You can remove the styles present in the existing document using the `Remove` method.
-For further information, click [here](https://help.syncfusion.com/file-formats/docio/working-with-paragraph#remove-styles).

 ## Working with Word document properties